"There should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."

 - 3 Tbsp ground allspice — fresh ground is always best

-- 6 cloves of gardlic — Crushed or diced
+- 6 count cloves of garlic — Crushed or diced

-- 14 tsp fresh ground black pepper — A Tbsp is three tsp.
+- 14 tsp fresh ground black pepper — 1 Tbsp = 3 tsp.
 And there are 16 Tbsp in a cup.

 - 7 tsp ground coriander